Insight about employee engagement

 Try to ask yourself: Do you/my workplace listen often and broadly enough to the employees?

 Besides that, employees are demanding more and more that the employer take their individual wants and needs into account when designing employees' experiences and the workplace.
-Again, how will you do that without asking and listening first?
+Again, how will you do that without asking and

 1. Con: Needs prioritizing in an already busy HR schedule